 • The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 The Canadian Landlords Manual teaches how to screen out problem tenants, which is the most important skill required to be a successful landlord.
-One bad tenant can cost a landlord thousands of dollars in unpaid rent, utilities, and property damage, and months of financial instability.
+One bad tenant can cost a landlord thousands of dollars in unpaid rent, utilities, property damage, and months of financial instability.
 Many landlords have quit this business after renting to their first and only tenant who turns out to be a serial squatter who simply refuses to pay rent and trashes the property.

 The manual also teaches tenancy board case preparation, including how to prepare and present evidence, successfully advocate at a tenancy hearing, evict a problem tenant, and retake possession of your property.
 Without these vital skills you are left powerless against tenants who, against your will, have possession of your most valuable asset.
 Knowledge gives you power and control over your property.
 Knowing how to prepare for a tenancy hearing can save you thousands of dollars and months of mental anguish.